 Today, the Spring and the Fall tournament have been merged.
 The boundaries have been expanded and additional weigh-ins have been added!
 Fishermen can now fish between the Triple 0's off of Hatteras, North Carolina and the Georgetown Hole off South Carolina.

 Fishermen compete for cash prizes for the largest Wahoo, Tuna, and Dolphin by fishing one day over a 23 day window.
-We have five weigh-ins: Morehead City, NC, Swansboro, NC, Wrightsville Beach, NC, Southport, NC, and Little River, SC.
+We have seven weigh-ins: Morehead City, NC, Swansboro, NC, Wrightsville Beach, NC, Southport, NC, Ocean Isle Beach, NC, Little River, SC and Marlin Quay Marina in Murrells Inlet.
 Boats can fish anywhere between the Triple 0's and the Georgetown Hole.
 With three weekends and more than two weeks from which to pick a fishing day, there are no more excuses of the weather being too bad to fish or having to work.
 Also, unlike other tournaments, you keep your catch after weigh-in!

 And, the best part of all...the children of the Shriners' Hospitals win, too!